idanshal/sb-todo-app-tdp/README.md

 - Verify you have an empty TODO_ENTITY table

 ## Play with DI (git branch: 01-di)

 - Create TodoController
 - Create TodoService
 - Instruct Spring to manage instances of both classes
 - Instruct Spring to inject TodoService into TodoController
-- Remove @Autowired from class member dependency
+- Remove `@Autowired` from class member dependency
   - Observe dependency is null
-- Remove @Service from dependency class
+- Remove `@Service` from dependency class
   - Observe Spring Boot does not bootstrap successfully
-- Finally, replace @Autowired with constructor injection
+- Finally, replace `@Autowired` with constructor injection

-## Building our Controller layer
+## Building our Controller layer and adding our BL (git branch: 02-bl)

+- Add `@Controller` to the controller class

 ### Request mappings

-- Add @Controller to the controller class

-@RequestMapping, @GetMapping, @PostMapping, @PutMapping, @DeleteMapping map web requests to Spring Controller methods.
+`@RequestMapping`, `@GetMapping`, `@PostMapping`, `@PutMapping`, `@DeleteMapping` map web requests to Spring Controller methods.

+### Request Binding
+- `@PathVariable` - Binds a URI template variable to a method parameter
+- `@RequestParam` - Binds a query parameter to a method parameter
+- `@RequestBody` - Binds the HTTP request body to a method parameter

+### Response Handling
+- `ResponseEntity` represents the whole HTTP response: status code, headers, and body.
+  - As a result, we can use it to fully configure the HTTP response.
+  - If we want to use it, we have to return it from the endpoint; Spring takes care of the rest.
+- `@ResponseStatus` - Sets the status code of the HTTP response
+- `@ResponseBody` - Binds a method return value to the response body

-- Add @RequestMapping to the controller class with the path "/api/todos"
+- Add `@RequestMapping` to the controller class with the path "/api/todos"
 - Add the following endpoints:

 | Method Name | Http Verb | Endpoint        | Returns                              |